rikusarlin/db-variations/README.md

 |1600 (200 threads)|113 ms|

 We cannot draw that many conclusions from these results.
 The following we might say, though:
-* Native application has got little bit better response time
+* Native application has got little bit better response time, but not radically
 * Traditional Java development is way easier.
 Native image creation is full of caveats.